BrownCow371/BrownCow371.github.io/_posts/2019-01-02-technical_interview_-_terms_to_know.markdown

 * [https://www.codementor.io/michelre/currying-in-javascript-g6212s8qv](https://www.codementor.io/michelre/currying-in-javascript-g6212s8qv)
 * [https://medium.com/javascript-scene/curry-or-partial-application-8150044c78b8](https://medium.com/javascript-scene/curry-or-partial-application-8150044c78b8)

-***Object-Oriented Programming/Constructor Functions*** – a constructor function is one that you would use the“new” keyword to invoke/create a new object of the same type.
-You typically declare the function name with uppercase word.
+***Object-Oriented Programming/Constructor Functions*** – a constructor function is one that you would use the `new` keyword to invoke/create a new object of the same type.
+You typically declare the function name with an uppercase word.
 * [https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_JS](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_JS)
 * [https://scotch.io/tutorials/object-oriented-programming-in-javascript](https://scotch.io/tutorials/object-oriented-programming-in-javascript)
 * [https://www.w3schools.com/js/js_object_constructors.asp](https://www.w3schools.com/js/js_object_constructors.asp)
 * [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/constructor)

-***Context Binding (call, apply, bind)***  – all three are used to control the invocation context of a function – call() and apply() allow you to specify the context (“this”) and immedialtu invoke the function with that value.
-The difference between the two is that apply() only takes two argument, the value you want to pass for “this” and an array of arguments to pass to the function.
-Bind() returns a context-bound version of the original function.
+***Context Binding (call, apply, bind)***  – all three are used to control the invocation context of a function – `call()` and `apply()` allow you to specify the context (“this”) and immediately invoke the function with that value.
+The difference between the two is that `apply()` only takes two argument, the value you want to pass for “this” and an array of arguments to pass to the function. `bind()` returns a context-bound version of the original function.
 * [https://www.codementor.io/niladrisekhardutta/how-to-call-apply-and-bind-in-javascript-8i1jca6jp](https://www.codementor.io/niladrisekhardutta/how-to-call-apply-and-bind-in-javascript-8i1jca6jp)
 * [https://thenewstack.io/mastering-javascript-callbacks-bind-apply-call/](https://thenewstack.io/mastering-javascript-callbacks-bind-apply-call/)